Yir'on: History

+During the Gaza war, northern Israeli border communities, including Yir'on, faced targeted attacks by Hezbollah and Palestinian factions based in Lebanon, and were evacuated.

 Economy

 The main income source is Paskal Technologies located in the Ma'alot-Tarshiha industrial zone.
 Other sources of income include a zipper factory (Paskal Zippers), field crops, fruit orchards (apples, pears, cherries and kiwis) and a furniture factory, Rehitay Yir'on, which specializes in ready-to-assemble furniture.